Pakistan court extends former premier Khan's pre-arrest bail on terrorism charges | Law-Order

 - Pakistan

-In the speech, Khan said he "would not spare" the Islamabad police chief and a female judge who remanded his aide to police custody, adding he would take legal action against them.
-Police cited that comment and said the purpose of the speech was to spread terror amongst the police and the judiciary and prevent them from doing their duty.
+In his speech last week, Khan said he "would not spare" the Islamabad police chief and a female judge who remanded his aide to custody, adding he would take legal action against them.
+Police cited that comment and said Khan's purpose was to spread terror amongst the police and the judiciary and prevent them from doing their duty.

 Khan's bail in the matter was to expire on Thursday, but the court granted him one more week after his court appearance.
 "We asked for a longer time because Imran Khan is contesting elections on many seats and he needs to go on campaign, but court gave us just a week," Awan told Reuters.